Finding a teacher

 What to wear?

 One of the most interesting elements of milonga culture is the CABECEO .
 This is the traditional way for a leader to ask a follower to dance from a distance and without speaking.
 There are many reasons for the cabeceo but in short, during the CORTINA the cabeceo provides a quick way to ask and accept or decline that protects the dignity of both parties.
-At the milonga, TANGUEROS and MILONGUEROS will ask and be asked to dance in this manner so keep your eyes open and your body language sending the right signals.
-Its incredibly good fun and the traditional way to secure a dance.
+At the milonga, you will ask or be asked to dance by cabeceo so keep your eyes open and your body language sending the right signals.
+It’s good fun and the traditional way to secure a dance.

 Traditional tango music comprises of three musical genres; TANGO, VALS and MILONGA .
 During the Golden Age of Tango (1935-1952) some of the most influential tango orchestras were formed.
 Their music was incredibly popular and dominated both milongas and radio stations throughout South America.